 One only has to look to social media to witness how quick people are to express relationship destroying comments, comments they would not dream of making in person.

 The hierarchy of communication methods

 1. In-person is best

-3. The telephone allows you to learn more of the other person’s emotional state, feeling(s) towards what you’re saying, gain an insight into their general mood and demeanour.
-Through their tone, pitch and volume, etc
+3. The telephone allows you to learn more about the other person’s emotional state.
+Their feeling(s) towards what you’re saying, gain an insight into their general mood and demeanour.
+Through their tone, pitch and volume, etc.

 Plus indulging in small talk and a bit of chit chat is easier.
 This is a jolly good thing because what’s going on during such conversation is what’s referred to as self-disclosure.